Skip Nav Destination

 Published: 01 September 2002

-... topoisomerase I by luteolin is due to the stabilization of topoisomerase-I DNA-cleavable complexes.
+... of topoisomerase I by luteolin is due to the stabilization of topoisomerase-I DNA-cleavable complexes.
 Hence, luteolin is similar to camptothecin, a class I inhibitor, with respect to its ability to form the topoisomerase I-mediated ‘cleavable complex'.
 But, unlike camptothecin, luteolin interacts with both free...

 Articles